-The beautiful, awe-inspiring tiger is one of our planet’s most iconic animals.
+The beautiful, awe-inspiring tiger is one of our world’s most iconic animals.
 But here’s the shocking truth.
-Wild tiger numbers dropped by more than 95% since the beginning of the 20th century.
+Wild tiger numbers dropped by around 95% since the beginning of the 20th century.
 Now, for the first time in conservation history, their numbers are on the increase.

-In recent years, conservation work and the commitment of various governments has halted the decline in global tiger numbers.
+Since 2010, we have been working to help secure a viable future for wild tigers.
+In recent years, with crucial support from local communities and commitment from various governments, the decline in global tiger numbers has halted.
 But there’s a lot more work to do.

 We’re working closely with governments and community groups across Asia – and your support is crucial, as always.
-Will you join us and help protect this amazing wild cat?
+Today, over 80% of wild tigers live in WWF supported landscapes.
+Will you join us, and help protect this amazing wild cat?

 Why tigers are so important

-As top predators, tigers help to keep their environment healthy.
+As top predators and ‘umbrella species’ tigers help to keep their environment healthy.

 Local people also depend on a healthy environment for food, water and lots of other resources.
 By helping protect tigers we’re also helping look after the places where they live, which is good for all the people and wildlife sharing that environment.

 Climate change poses a growing threat to us all – tigers included.

 Rising sea levels are threatening critical tiger habitat, warming temperatures affect distribution of tree species which can impact tiger prey species, and there is an increased danger to tigers and tiger habitat of extreme weather events, like flooding or forest fires.